The first time a few of the chicks were together outside, 911 did nothing but cry (peep loudly) for the entire time! But

-Fall 2012: Cranes 11-09 (#911) and 15-09 (#915) arrived at their Leon County, Florida winter home on November 26.
+Fall 2012: Cranes 11-09 (#911) and 15-09 (#915) arrived back at their Leon County, Florida winter home on November 26.
 The pair makes their territory on private property there.
-Each evening they arrive to spend the night and every morning they depart for aday of foraging.
+Each evening they arrive to spend the night and every morning they depart for a day of foraging.
 Before leaving on their day's adventures, they often chase either the cows or the Canada geese that share their winter territory.

-Spring 2013: Cranes #11-09 and #15-09 completed migration to central Wisconsin on April 3.
+Spring 2013: Cranes #11-09 and #15-09 began migration March 22 and arrived back in central Wisconsin on April 3.
 They soon had a nest together but they abandoned the nest in early May, apparently in response to the hatch of black flies in late April.
 Their eggs were collected, hatched in incubators, and the young cranes were used in release experiments at sites in eastern Wisconsin where there are fewer black flies.
 The pair did not nest again this summer.